tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/视频通话/TRTCCalling API（Web）_intl_en.md

 #### USER_VIDEO_AVAILABLE

 A remote user turned the camera on/off.
-This callback is triggered when a remote user turns the camera on/off.
+This event callback is triggered when a remote user turns the camera on/off.

 <dx-codeblock>
 ::: javascript javascript